 He would say that Jesus is who he is — the word of God incarnate.
-The hypostatic union is that utterly unique event signifying that Jesus the Word was born of the Virgin Mary and that he was therefore truly divine and truly human throughout his entire life.
+The hypostatic union is that unique event signifying that Jesus the Word was born of the Virgin Mary and that he was therefore truly divine and truly human throughout his entire life.
 Because Jesus is the ultimate, there is no ground for verifying who Jesus is outside of Jesus himself.
-That’s why it’s so important to recognize that in the resurrection and ascension, Jesus continues to live and interact with us even now.
+That’s why it’s important to recognize that in the resurrection and ascension, Jesus continues to live and interact with us even now.

 For Torrance to speak of the Holy Spirit is really to speak of the Holy Spirit uniting us to Christ.
 If you spoke of the Spirit and weren’t speaking of our union with Christ through that Spirit and therefore through faith, you weren’t speaking in, and by, and through, and about the Holy Spirit at all.
 That’s crucially important — the fact that Jesus is the ultimate.

-If I could just give one example: I have it in my book on divine freedom, in chapter 6, where I contrast Torrance and Rahner on their interpretations of the resurrection.
+If I could give one example: I have it in my book on divine freedom, in chapter 6, where I contrast Torrance and Rahner on their interpretations of the resurrection.
 Rahner says that he’s not going to begin with Jesus Christ, but with a transcendental experience.
-Rahner argues that wherever anyone has hope for some sort of life beyond death, that person already experiences the meaning of the resurrection, he even says, perhaps anonymously, where Torrance would say you can’t have an experience in the resurrection anonymously, because to have an experience of the resurrection is to know that Jesus Christ himself was raised from the dead and as such is the mediator who empowers us to know God conceptually.
+Rahner argues that wherever anyone hopes for some sort of life beyond death, that person already experiences the meaning of the resurrection, he says, perhaps anonymously, where Torrance would say you can’t have an experience in the resurrection anonymously, because to have an experience of the resurrection is to know that Jesus Christ himself was raised from the dead and as such is the mediator who empowers us to know God conceptually.

 JMF: What is the right explanation for the idea of a person who doesn’t know Christ and yet experiences good things and lives out good things and so on?
 Since Christ is the only source of what is good, isn’t there a sense in which there’s a participation in that which one doesn’t know what he’s participating in yet?